ClearBlade/Decision-Trees-NPM/README.md

   var output = classifier.predict(test_data);
 ```

-- The API documentation for this library can be found [here](http://mljs.github.io/decision-tree-cart/)

 - The implementation of this library is done in the [smoke test](https://github.com/ClearBlade/decision-trees/blob/master/code/services/DecisionTreeSmokeTest/DecisionTreeSmokeTest.js) and you can refer to the [**Official Documentation**](https://github.com/mljs/decision-tree-cart) of that library to explore more options that you can use.